Myanmar court extends detention of AP journalist

 The Associated Press and many press freedom organizations have called for the release of Thein Zaw and the other detained journalists.

-The U.S. government, in addition to criticizing the coup and the violence of Myanmar’s security forces, has shown support for the cause of press freedom in the Southeast Asian nation.
+The U.S. government, in addition to criticizing the coup and the violence of Myanmar’s security forces, has condemned the crackdown on the press in the Southeast Asian nation.

 “We are deeply concerned about the increasing attacks on the freedom of expression, including for members of the press.
 We call for the release of journalists and for all others who have been unjustly detained," U.S. State Department spokesperson Ned Price told reporters in Washington on Thursday.

-Note: This story has been corrected to show that a representative of the U.S. Embassy attended Friday's court hearing and that Sven Goesmann's title is editor-in-chief, not deputy editor-in-chief.